Early Black Friday sales at Walmart you can shop right now

 LOL Surprise Bling series 6-pack

 Still looking for Splash Queen, Pranksta and the other LOL Bling series dolls?
-This six pack can help round out any collection.
+This six pack, full of accessory reveals and surprises, can help round out any LOL Surprise collection.

 This motorized Nerf blaster fires up to eight balls per second.
 This model features the fastest automatic Nerf firing system to-date.
 And there's no need to stock up on batteries; this blaster has a built-in rechargeable battery that plugs into a wall charger.